domicjs/domic-docs/src/tutorial/in-a-nutshell.md

 Domic is a library for writing complex UIs for html/javascript in typescript.
-It puts the accent on *elegance* and *robustness* ;
+It puts the accent on **elegance** and **robustness** ;
-all the API is geared ease of use, clarity and very strict typing, leveraging typescript's type inferance system as much as possible.
+all the API is geared towards ease of use, clarity and very strict typing, leveraging typescript's type inferance system as much as possible.

 Its philosophy is that the DOM is a nice thing and that standards are nowadays respected enough by all the big players to actually do use them.
-In domic, there is no virtual-dom, no wrappers around it.
+In domic, there is no virtual-dom, no wrappers around the DOM API, no template system, just pure DOM (with extra sugar).

 We deal with Nodes, and we use the methods that they define, for which [there is ample documentation](https://developer.mozilla.org/en-US/docs/Web/API).

 This project focuses mainly on recent browsers (IE is typically not high on the